postprintum/devcomrade/README.md

 ```
 # How does it work?

-When it comes to pasting text, `DevComrade` is different from many similar utilities (e.g., from the still-excellent [Puretext](https://stevemiller.net/puretext/)) in how it uses [Win32 simulated input API](https://docs.microsoft.com/en-us/windows/win32/api/winuser/nf-winuser-sendinput) to elaborately feed the text into the currently active window, character by character as though it was typed by a person.
-For example, it works well with Google's [Secure Shell App Chrome extension](https://chrome.google.com/webstore/detail/secure-shell-app/pnhechapfaindjhompbnflcldabbghjo?hl=en).
+When it comes to pasting text, `DevComrade` is different from many similar utilities (e.g., from the still-excellent [Puretext](https://stevemiller.net/puretext/)) in how it uses [Win32 simulated input API](https://docs.microsoft.com/en-us/windows/win32/api/winuser/nf-winuser-sendinput) to elaborately feed the text into the currently active window, character by character, as though it was typed by a person.
+For example, it works well with Google's [Secure Shell Chrome extension](https://chrome.google.com/webstore/detail/secure-shell/iodihamcpbpeioajjeobimgagajmlibd?hl=en).

 # Work in progress

-`DevComrade` is a free and open-source software licensed under [Apache License 2.0](https://www.apache.org/licenses/LICENSE-2.0).
-It's built with [.NET 6.0 SDK](https://dotnet.microsoft.com/download/dotnet/6.0) and uses Windows Forms for its very simple, context-menu-style UI.
+`DevComrade` is a free and open-source software maintained under [Apache License 2.0](https://www.apache.org/licenses/LICENSE-2.0).
+It's built with [.NET 6.0 SDK](https://dotnet.microsoft.com/download/dotnet/6.0) and uses Windows Forms for its very simple context menu UI.

 I consider it stable, **but it is still very much work in progress**.
-Some CI logic for publishing a Chocolatey package (including a code-signed executable) will eventually be implemented.
+Eventually, some CI logic for publishing a Chocolatey package (including a code-signed executable) will be implemented.
 Meanwhile, feel free to build and run it directly from the source code.
-DevComrade does not collect any kind of telemetry, and it never will.
+DevComrade does not collect any kind of telemetry, and never will.

 # Try it out from the source code (it's super easy):